sokolj1/minimal-mistakes/_posts/2018-04-08-Predicting-Heart-Disease-with-Machine-Learning.md

 - Coronary heart disease (CHD) is the most common type of heart disease, killing over 370,000 people annually.
 - Every year about 735,000 Americans have a heart attack.
 Of these, 525,000 are a first heart attack and 210,000 happen in people who have already had a heart attack.

-To illustrate the prevalence of heart disease, choropleth mapping is used to show comparative heart disease trends categorized by state, heart disease stratification, and gender using [Tableau Public](https://public.tableau.com/en-us/s/).
-Unlike its counterpart, Tableau Desktop, Tableau Public is free.
-The software is amazing for leveraging powerful interactive data visualizations to embed on a webpage.
+To illustrate the prevalence of heart disease, choropleth mapping shows comparative heart disease trends categorized by state, heart disease stratification, and gender using [Tableau Public](https://public.tableau.com/en-us/s/).
 The CDC's Division of Population Health provides yearly statistics of over 124 chronic health disease indicators that are reported on a city and state level, available to download [here](https://chronicdata.cdc.gov/Chronic-Disease-Indicators/U-S-Chronic-Disease-Indicators-CDI-/g4ie-h725).
-This dataset was cleaned and filtered using the Python Pandas library, saved as a CSV file, then imported into Tableau Public.
-Although a step by step data cleaning explanation is beyond the scope of this post, I provide the [iPython Notebook](https://github.com/sokolj1/Predicting-Heart-Disease/blob/master/Heart_Disease_Data_Cleaning_and_Tableau_Viz.ipynb) for those who want to know how I prepared the data.
+This dataset was cleaned and filtered using Pandas, then imported into Tableau Public.
+I provide the [iPython Notebook](https://github.com/sokolj1/Predicting-Heart-Disease/blob/master/Heart_Disease_Data_Cleaning_and_Tableau_Viz.ipynb) for those who want to know the intricacies of the data preparation process.
 The Tableau workbook can be downloaded by clicking on the bottom right download icon of the frame.

 <iframe src = "https://public.tableau.com/views/PrevalenceofHeartDiseaseintheUnitedStates20145_0/Dashboard1?:showVizHome=no&:embed=true" width="95%" height="600"></iframe>

 ## Predictive Analytics Case Study: Heart Disease

-As illustrated using the choropleth map, heart disease is a major issue across every state and gender in the United States.
+Heart disease is a major issue across every state and gender in the United States.
 Treatment for heart disease cost the healthcare industry over 444 _billion_ dollars in 2010 [[2](https://www.webmd.com/healthy-aging/features/heart-disease-medical-costs#1)].
 An assumption can be made that present day cost is substantially higher than the 2010 dollar amount.
 Although it is imperative that the healthcare industry provides high quality treatment for patients diagnosed with health disease, this industry must ameliorate the issue by reducing the number of future patients diagnosed with heart disease via *preventative care*.

-Preventative care implements healthcare prophylaxis measures to prevent people from developing various diseases.
-The key advantage from a healthcare industry perspective is the lower cost to employ preventative care compared to disease treatments.
+Traditional preventative care uses propylatic measures to prevent people from developing various diseases.
+The key advantage from a healthcare perspective is lower cost to employ preventative care compared to disease treatments.
 This is especially applicable to heart disease.
-Heart disease preventative care begins with determining the likelihood of developing heart disease based upon a variety of quantitative and qualitative attributes.
+Heart disease preventative care begins with determining the likelihood of developing heart disease based upon a variety of patient attributes.
 The different attributes are assigned weights; the greater the weight, the more impactful the attribute is on disease prediction.
 The healthcare professional draws from years of formal education and medical training to interpret these attributes to holistically determine the best course of action for the patient:

- - Small likelihood of developing heart disease: No prophylaxis measures necessary
+ - Small likelihood of heart disease presence: No prophylaxis measures necessary
- - Plausible likelihood of developing heart disease: Prophylaxis recommended
+ - Plausible likelihood of heart disease presence: Prophylaxis recommended
- - Very likely heart disease has developed: Run additional tests to confirm severity of heart disease
+ - Very likely heart disease is present: Run additional tests to confirm severity of heart disease

-Although healthcare professionals invoke incredible decision making abilities upon rendering a diagnosis, data science can help healthcare professionals regarding patient diagnosis for heart disease.
-The healthcare industry collects a substantial amount of data for each individual patient with appointments, office/lab tests, and medical history.
-With mainstream adoption of artificial  intelligence and machine learning, the same attributes that healthcare professionals use to traditionally diagnose a patient with likelihood of heart disease along with additional attributes can be leveraged to create machine learning models that help nurses, physician assistants, and medical doctors understand their patient's health and make better decisions.
-By implementing a heart disease prediction system using machine learning techniques, this system will "learn" or fit from labeled data, creating a model that can probabilistically predict the likelihood of a patient having heart disease
+Although healthcare professionals invoke incredible decision making abilities upon rendering a diagnosis, data science can help healthcare professionals with patient diagnosis for heart disease.
+The healthcare industry collects a substantial amount of data for each patient with appointments, office/lab tests, and medical history.
+With mainstream adoption of artificial intelligence and machine learning, the same attributes that healthcare professionals use to diagnose a patient with likelihood of heart disease can be leveraged to create machine learning models that help nurses, physician assistants, and medical doctors better understand their patient's health to make better decisions.
+By implementing a heart disease prediction system with machine learning, this system will "learn" from labeled data to probabilistically predict the likelihood of a patient having heart disease.

-Once the machine learning model is fitted, the Python code can be deployed to Tableau using TabPy.
+Once the machine learning model is fitted, it can be deployed to Tableau using TabPy.
 This API encapsulates the model in a graphical user interface.
 The end user can modify patient data in Tableau parameter fields.
 The parameters serve as arguments for the backend machine learning Python functions.
 After user input, the model returns a binary prediction (no presence or presence of heart disease) in addition to the probability of the latter being true.

 ## Data Source: University of California Irvine (UCI) Machine Learning Repository

-The data for this case study was obtained from the UCI Machine Learning Repository.
-The dataset is compartmentalized into four text files by donating city:
-- Cleveland, Ohio, United States
-- Long Beach, California, United States
-- Budapest, Hungary
-- Zurich/Basel, Switzerland

-Considering the focus on heart disease in the United States, only the Cleveland and Long Beach files were used for this study.
-After rigorous data cleaning, both files were converted into csv files and imported into a Pandas Python DataFrame:
+The data was obtained from the UCI Machine Learning Repository.
+Considering the focus on heart disease in the United States, only the Cleveland and Long Beach files were used.
+After rigorous data cleaning, both files were imported into a Pandas DataFrame:

 <img src="/assets/2018-03-08-Predicting-Heart-Disease-with-Neural-Networks/master_df.png" >

-The master DataFrame has a total of 375 observations and 63 features.
+The master DataFrame has 375 observations and 63 features.

-In order to complete PCA and fit machine learning models, it's important to store our target labels in a separate DataFrame.
+In order to complete PCA and fit machine learning models, it is important to store our target labels in a separate DataFrame.
 The target labels are the diagnosis of heart disease.
 The doctors who collected the data determined the presence of heart disease in each patient on an integer value classification scale from 0 to 4: 0 indicates no presence of heart disease, and 4 indicates significant, concerning presence.
 For this study, we only care about binary classification of heart disease: 0 for no presence, and 1 for presence.

 ## Selecting the Features for Analysis

 Feature selection is one of the most important aspects of machine learning.
-These features will serve as the foundation of your model; the right features should be chosen with considerable research and rationale for each decision.
+These features will serve as the foundation of the model; the chosen features should be backed by considerable research.
 For our example, the data scientist should consult healthcare professionals such as cardiologists and ECG/EKG technicians to determine the features that reliably diagnosis heart disease.

-Unfortunately, by using an already aggregated dataset from a repository, only the data present is useable.
+Although in this case, by using an aggregated dataset from a repository, only the data present is useable.
 The main factors that influenced my decision for selection of each feature was the following:
-- Presence of clean data, as the dataset is dirty beyond belief.
+- Presence of clean data, as the dataset is extremely dirty.
 For instance, a few features that were viable in the Cleveland dataset had missing/invalid values in the Long Beach dataset.
 - Using heart disease risk factor knowledge derived from my undergraduate studies and working as a Pharmacy Technician.
-I know classic indicators such as blood pressure, cholesterol, and family history are important features to include for the model.
+I know classic indicators such as blood pressure, cholesterol, and family history are important features to include for the model from listening to pharmacist consultations.
 Lifestyle choices also have a major influence on heart health, so I choose several exercise and smoking metrics to include in the study.
 - Features should have no presence or minimal degree of multicollinearity.
 Considering logistic regression is a generalized linear model (GLM), multicollinearity may result in inconsistent parameter estimates.
-So fitting the training data can yield vastly different optimized parameters (weights) each time the model is fitted.
+Fitting the training data can yield vastly different optimized parameters (weights) each time the model is fitted.
 This can lead to huge variations in the out of sample error, making the model's predictive power too inconsistent for viability.
 - Features should not be redundant.
 The dataset has many instances of continuous and discrete measures for features that are the same i.e cigarettes per day (0 - 100 cigarettes) and smoker?
 (1 or 0), resting blood pressure (90 to 200 mm Hg) and hypertension (1 or 0).
-So for these examples, I kept the continous features and left out the redundant binary features.
+For these examples, I kept the continous features and left out the redundant binary features.
 Ultimately, I narrowed down the selection to 14 features: 10 continuous and 4 binary.

 |   |Feature                          | Type              |